+Every year, the mountain casino town of Black Hawk, which was founded in 1886, hosts Boom Town, Colorado's largest display of breathtaking fireworks filling the valley sky.
 After a day of trying your luck on the slots, try to score the best seat in the house: in a neighborhood or open space as high as possible.
-The bird’s eye view is unmatched, the best in the state, and from above, you skip the crowds.
+The bird’s eye view—the best in the state—is unmatched, and from above you skip the crowds.

 Grand Lake 4th of July Celebration

-Rollin’ on the Riverwalk, Pueblo
+Rollin on the Riverwalk, Pueblo

-Southern Colorado’s biggest Independence Day celebration fuses orchestra music with an aerial light show.
-The Rollin’ on the Riverwalk event begins with an outdoor concert by the Pueblo Symphony Orchestra.
-As the finale, the sky glows with fireworks.
-The event, located at Confluence Plaza at the Pueblo Riverwalk, is open to the public, but there is a charge.
+Southern Colorado’s biggest Independence Day celebration typically fuses orchestra music with an aerial light show.
+The Rollin on the Riverwalk bash begins at 5 p.m. and features an outdoor concert, vendors, and a great fireworks show at about 9:15 p.m.
+Located at Confluence Plaza at the Pueblo Riverwalk, the event is open to the public, but there is a charge (advance tickets are cheaper).

-Independence Eve, Denver
+Independence Eve Celebration, Denver

 For a wild spin on Independence Day, get your rush on the thrilling rides at Denver’s favorite amusement park.
 Don’t miss the SlideZilla ride, a six-story water slide that will take you through a massive swirling bowl and into a mega wave.

-I-76 Speedway Fourth of July race, Fort Morgan
+I-76 Speedway Fourth of July Race, Fort Morgan

 Fourth of July weekend celebration, Estes Park